sushilmohanty/GettingAndCleaningDataAssignment/README.md

 Instructions
   1. Checkout the code using 'git checkout https://github.com/sushilmohanty/GettingAndCleaningDataAssignment.git YOURDIRECTORY'
-  2. Download the data set, https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+  2. Download the data set from  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
-  3. Unzip the data set into YOURDIRECTORY and you should see a folder named UCI HAR Dataset in YOURDIRECTORY
+  3. Unzip the data set into YOURDIRECTORY and a folder named UCI HAR Dataset in YOURDIRECTORY will be created for you.
   4. Load RStudio and set your working directory using setwd("YOURDIRECTORY")
   5. Load the R script using source("run_analysis.txt")